B Praak: Life and music career

 He started his career as music director with name of "Prakky B".
 He produced music for a few songs, but songs got no recognition.
-In 2012, he met lyricist Jaani and started collaborating with him under the name 'B Praak'.
+In 2012, he met lyricist Jaani and started collaborating with him under the stage name B Praak.
 In 2013, they released their first song "Soch" sung by Harrdy Sandhu and composed by him.
-The song became a chartbuster and is considered the best Punjabi song of year 2013.

 In later years, he composed and produced music for numerous of tracks of singers like Jassie Gill, Harrdy Sandhu, Amrinder Gill, Gippy Grewal, Diljit Dosanjh, Ammy Virk etc. with lyrics by Jaani.
 He composed tracks such as "Taara", "Joker", "Na Ji Na", "Ik Saal", "Do You Know", "Supna", "Backbone", "Horn Blow" and many more.

-He later debuted as singer in 2018 with the single Mann Bharrya.
+He later debuted as singer in 2018 with the single "Mann Bharrya".
 He also sang more songs such as "Bewafaai", "Mastaani" and composed tracks such as "Qismat", "Naah", "Kya Baat Ay", "Hath Chummne", "Guitar Sikhda" in same and following year.
 He also produced music for Qismat, a film inspired by his song of the same name, for the first time in his career with lyrics by Jaani.

-Praak made his Hindi film debut in 2019, first as a singer with the song Teri Mitti from the Hindi film Kesari starring Akshay Kumar and Parineeti Chopra, written by Manoj Muntashir and composed by Arko Pravo Mukherjee, and months later as a composer with a recreation of his song Naah, titled Naah Goriye, which was featured on the soundtrack of the Ayushmann Khurrana-starrer Bala.
-During this time, he also crooned a promotional song featuring Kumar for his second song as a singer, "Ali Ali", which was featured on the soundtrack of the film Blank and was again composed by Mukherjee, while next crooning a remake of the popular song O Saaki Saaki for Batla House, written and composed by Tanishk Bagchi, where he sang alongside Neha Kakkar and Tulsi Kumar, in his first multi-singer song.
-He next reunited with Kumar for the comedy-drama film Good Newwz, crooning the song Maana Dil, composed by Bagchi and written by Rashmi Virag.
-Additionally, he recorded a reprise version of the song Dilbara from the 2019 remake of the film Pati Patni Aur Woh, which was composed by Sachet–Parampara and written by Navi Ferozpurwala, and again in his duet with Sunidhi Chauhan for the song Bharat Salaam, which was written and composed by Mithoon, and featured on the Hindi version soundtrack of Hotel Mumbai.
+Praak made his Hindi film debut in 2019, first as a singer with the song "Teri Mitti" from the Hindi film Kesari starring Akshay Kumar and Parineeti Chopra, written by Manoj Muntashir and composed by Arko Pravo Mukherjee, and months later as a composer with a recreation of his song "Naah", titled Naah Goriye, which was featured on the soundtrack of the Ayushmann Khurrana-starrer Bala.
+During this time, he also crooned a promotional song featuring Kumar for his second song as a singer, "Ali Ali", which was featured on the soundtrack of the film Blank and was again composed by Mukherjee, while next crooning a remake of the popular song "O Saaki Saaki" for Batla House, written and composed by Tanishk Bagchi, where he sang alongside Neha Kakkar and Tulsi Kumar, in his first ensemble effort.
+He next reunited with Kumar for the comedy-drama film Good Newwz, crooning the song "Maana Dil", composed by Bagchi and written by Rashmi Virag.
+Additionally, he recorded a reprise version of the song "Dilbara" from the 2019 remake of the film Pati Patni Aur Woh, which was composed by Sachet–Parampara and written by Navi Ferozpurwala, and again in his duet with Sunidhi Chauhan for the song "Bharat Salaam", which was written and composed by Mithoon, and featured on the Hindi version soundtrack of Hotel Mumbai.